Regarding the virtual encrypted message of this virtual currency, Santa Yuen Dai Yue

 The only thing I can say is that, as I've written before, I think there's a good chance that this had a positive meaning.

-I've been troubled by the fact that I wasn't a starting user in the early days of BTC or its model.
+I'm troubled by the fact that I wasn't a starting user in the early days of BTC or its model.

-it feels more shocking than frightening.
+it would be more shocking than frightening.

 As a realization,